CAAPIM/Xamarin-MAS-Foundation/README.md

 ### Step 1: Generate the Xamarin DLL

-1. In the Xamarin-MAS-Foundation repo, select **Clone or download** and click the icon to highlight the github URL.
+1. In the the CA APIM **Xamarin-MAS-Foundation** github repo, select **Clone or download** and click the icon to highlight the github URL.
 2. Open a terminal window and enter: git clone <github URL>.
 After cloning, you should have /source directory with .aar files.
 3. In Visual Studio, open your project.